shameekagarwal/shameekagarwal.github.io/_posts/2024-07-05-data-engineering.md

   - "edw" (enterprise data warehouses) - typical relational databases, columnar storages, etc
   - "data lake" - big data technologies like hadoop, s3, etc
 - "component based" - each consumer has its own data mart. advantage - allows for mix and match of technology based on use case. here, we have two options -
-  - "dependent data marts" - this is the variation we have seen - data marts are built on top of the warehouse layer
+  - "dependent data marts" - this is what we saw, data marts are built on top of the warehouse layer
   - "independent data marts" - in this, we skip the warehouse layer. we make data marts directly consume from the sources and perform transformations. so, it is like we have small warehouse layers per consumer
 - general rule - we should strive towards "centralized" instead of "component based"
 - initial load -